Motor Carrier Permit (MCP) - Frequently Asked Questions

 - Any driver of a passenger vehicle having a seating capacity of not more than 10 persons, including the driver, operated for compensation by a charter-party carrier of passengers.

-- Passenger Stage Corporation with a certificate of public convenience and necessity or permit issued by the PUC.
+- Passenger Stage Corporation with a certificate of public convenience and necessity, Transportation Network Company, or other permit issued by the PUC.

-Effective January 31, 2005, new federal regulations require a person who is applying for a California commercial driver license with an original Hazardous Materials (HazMat) endorsement to undergo a security threat assessment.
-The USA Patriot Act requires the Transportation Security Administration to complete a security threat assessment (background records check) before the Department of Motor Vehicles issues a HazMat endorsement.
-For further information, you may call the TSA at (866) 289-9673 or visit www.tsa.gov.
+Effective January 31, 2005, federal regulations require a person who is applying for a California commercial driver license with an original Hazardous Materials (HazMat) endorsement to undergo a security threat assessment.
+The USA Patriot Act requires the Transportation Security Administration (TSA) to complete a security threat assessment (background records check) before the DMV issues a HazMat endorsement.
+For further information, please contact the TSA at 1-855-347-8371 or visit Universal Enroll.

 You are not required to enroll in the EPN program if your operation does not have any terminal(s) located within California.
-However, if you regularly garage, maintain, operate or dispatch from a dispatch office, cross-dock facility, maintenance shop, business, store, or private residence located within California, you are subject to enrollment in the EPN program.
+However, if you regularly garage, maintain, operate or dispatch from a dispatch office, cross-dock facility, maintenance shop, business, store, or private residence located within California, you are subject to enrollment in the MCP and EPN programs.

-Am I required to enroll in EPN if my business is a Corporation, Partnership, or LLC and I am the only driver?
+Am I required to enroll in the EPN Program if my business is a Corporation, Partnership, or a Limited Liability Company (LLC) and I am the only driver?

-To change your address on your MCP, you will need to complete and return to the department the Notice of Change form (MC 152 M) (PDF).
-If you are unable access or print the form through the Internet, contact the MCP Operations Unit at (916) 657-8153 and one will be mailed to you.
+To change your address on your MCP, you will need to complete and return to the department the Motor Carrier Permit Notice of Change - MC 152 M (PDF).
+If you are unable to access or print the form via the Internet, contact the MCP Operations Unit at (916) 657-8153 and one will be mailed to you.

-Yes, you need to complete and return to the department a Request for Voluntary Withdrawal form (MC 716 M) (PDF).
-If you are unable to access or print the form through the Internet, contact the MCP Operations Unit at (916) 657-8153 and a form will be mailed to you.
-Withdrawing from the program prior to the expiration of your permit does not result in any refund of fees.
+Yes, you need to complete and return to the department a Request for Voluntary Withdrawal Motor Permit - MC 716 M (PDF).
+If you are unable to access or print the form via the Internet, contact the MCP Operations Unit at (916) 657-8153 and a form will be mailed to you.
+Withdrawing from the program prior to the expiration of your MCP does not result in any refund of fees.

 Generally, all information provided on the MCP application is public record, is regularly used by law enforcement agencies and is open to inspection by the public.